 How can berberine help women over 50 lose weight?

 Already struggling to control her weight and type 2 diabetes when menopause hit, Elena Correia started gaining and gaining.
 The Florida yo-yo dieter, 52, recalls, “My instincts told me to look for a natural solution.”
 She stuck to wholesome foods and exercised, yet progress was slow — until a friend suggested berberine.
 With her doctor’s blessing, Elena added 500 milligrams of it before meals.
 Her blood sugar and metabolism responded.
 “Suddenly, I could go out to dinner and enjoy myself without even thinking about it!”
 The next thing she knew, she’d lost 60 pounds, her energy sky-high.
 “I lost my menopause belly and got my health back!”

 How can we get enough berberine to reap all its rewards?
-There’s simply not enough available in common foods, so Dr. Pescatore recommends a 500-milligram supplement three times daily (Buy on Amazon, $13.20).
+There’s simply not enough available in common foods, so Dr. Pescatore recommends a 500-milligram supplement three times daily.
+One we like: Naomi Berberine ($39).

 This article originally appeared in our print magazine, Woman’s World.

 This content is not a substitute for professional medical advice or diagnosis.
 Always consult your physician before pursuing any treatment plan.